PHYSICS 746 : Relativistic Quantum Mechanics and Field Theory

 |Capability 4:||Communication and Engagement|

-- Demonstrate a broad overview of quantised fields.
-(Capability 1)
+- Communicate a broad overview of quantised fields (Capability 4)

-- Be able to explain the concept of second quantisation.
-(Capability 1 and 3)
+- Use the concept of second quantisation (Capability 1)

-- Be able to explain the concept of symmetry and Noether’s theorem.
-(Capability 1)
+- Explain the concept of symmetry and Noether's theorem (Capability 3)

-- Be able to identify how electromagnetism is the simplest gauge theory.
-(Capability 2)
+- Identify how electromagnetism is the simplest gauge theory (Capability 2)

-- Be able to show that the role of propagators and Feynman diagrams are related.
-(Capability 4)
+- Show that the role of propagators and Feynman diagrams are related (Capability 4)

-- Be able to describe how broken symmetry leads to the Higgs mechanism.
-(Capability 2)
+- Show how broken symmetry leads to the Higgs mechanism (Capability 2)

 |Assessment Type||Learning Outcome Addressed|